Divya-Devendrasingh/test-captcha-solver-1/README.md

 # test-captcha-solver-1

 ## Summary
-This repository implements a single-page application based on the provided brief: This is a test task for GitHub repo creation
+This repository implements a single-page application based on the provided brief: Create a captcha solver that handles ?url=https://.../image.png.
+Default to attached sample.

 ## Setup
 1. Clone the repository.